dekoza/mtgpl/CLB.rst

 :mtgtip:`Halsin, Emerald Archdruid<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/e/5e185e5c-b6f9-4d36-a6b1-d7315de38fca.jpg?1652826091|https://scryfall.com/card/clb/234/halsin-emerald-archdruid?utm_source=api>`
-   |mana_1|: Until end of turn, target token you control becomes a green Bear creature with base power and toughness 4/4 in addition to its other types and colors.
+   |mana_1|: Until end of turn, target token you control becomes a green Bear creature with base power and toughness 4/4 in addition to its other colors and types.

    Choose a Background (You can have a Background as a second commander.)